 Tioga County, PA

-Tioga County, PA is located in north central Pennsylvania where the region is lush with trees and the landscape is hills and valleys.
+Tioga County is located in north central Pennsylvania where the region is lush with trees, and the landscape is hills and valleys.
 Wellsboro, the county seat, is a quaint town with historical downtown area.
 Keeping pace with their needs, the county assessment office diligently developed and maintained a set of hard copy tax maps to support assessment operations.

 The county realized the need for GIS and implemented a simple conversion of their existing tax maps.
-As needs and demands increased, GIS Coordinator Scott Zubek and Assistant Chief Assessor Joshua Zeyn realized that the existing GIS would not hold up to their rigorous needs for accurate maps and reliable information, which would be needed to support the implementation of a new computerized mass appraisal system (CAMA) while supporting the demand placed on county resources due to the Marcellus Shale boom.
+As needs and demands increased, GIS Coordinator Scott Zubek and Assistant Chief Assessor Joshua Zeyn realized that the existing GIS would not hold up to their rigorous needs for accurate maps and reliable information.
+Accurate maps and reliable information would be needed to support the implementation of a new computerized mass appraisal system (CAMA).
+Meanwhile, they also needed to support the demand placed on county resources due to the Marcellus Shale boom.

 Print this Story: Tioga County, PA